 It seems like everyone’s looking for developers with great coding skills.
 But there’s another skill that employers prize even more.

 “Everyone’s looking for a problem solver,” she said.
 “Not just people who can code, but people who can sit down with visual and UX designers and solve major challenges.”
 For career changers coming from other disciplines, especially those who have significant experience working cross-functionally, this approach often comes naturally.
 It can also be extremely lucrative: Pugh added that developers who can demonstrate this approach often command higher salaries.

 The explosion of mobile and e-commerce makes strong coding expertise a must for a wider range of companies than ever.
 But this also means that the abundant supply of jobs in the field can be offset by heightened competition among budding developers.
 So how do front-end devs stack up against the rest?

-According to Glassdoor and Payscale, national median salaries look something like this:
+According to Paysa, national average salaries look something like this: